infoforcefeed/OlegDB/README.md

 heavy lifting.
 Binaries are in `build/bin/` and the library is in `build/lib/`.
 Beam files are also thrown in `build/bin/`.

-Currently builds are tested against gcc 4.6 and 4.8.
+Currently builds are tested against gcc and clang.

 ```bash
 # Building everything: